NRCan/CanFlood/docs/source/applications_and_workflows.rst

 3. Applications and Workflows
 =============================

-The CanFlood plugin holds a collection of tools designed to support flood risk modellers with range of common tasks.
+The CanFlood plugin holds a collection of tools designed to support flood risk modellers with a range of common tasks.
 To accomplish this, CanFlood is flexible: allowing users to link together whichever tools and sequences are needed to complete the task at hand.
 Performing a flood risk assessment using CanFlood requires expertise in flood risk modelling, some procedures like those referenced in :ref:`Section1.1.2 <Section1.1.2>` , and generally employs the following steps:

   1. Identifying the objectives, scope, and purpose of the assessment.
   2. Selecting the appropriate CanFlood model level (:ref:`Section1.3 <Section1.3>`) then identifying the necessary input data.